David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Vietnam's defense policy is peace and self-defense; strengthening defense potential is a legitimate right to protect the Fatherland "early and from afar".
 * Defense investment is proportional to economic development and security requirements, not to threaten any country.
 * Vietnam consistently opposes arms races; defense capabilities are solely for self-defense and safeguarding national sovereignty.

+**Allegation:** Distorts Lenin's view that "A revolution is only valuable when it knows how to defend itself," claiming there is no need to defend the Socialist Fatherland today, or separating the defense of the Country from the defense of the regime.
+* The Fatherland and the social regime are inextricably linked (there is no classless Fatherland).
+Defending the Socialist Fatherland means protecting revolutionary gains and the people's peace.
+* Lessons from the collapse of the Soviet Union and Eastern Europe show that neglecting self-defense and regime protection leads to the failure of the revolution.

 **Allegation:** Distorts the "All-People National Defense" posture and the "Four Nos" policy, claiming Vietnam is "tying its own hands" or must rely on the West to protect sovereignty.
 * "All-People National Defense" relies on the strength of the entire nation, not just weapons.